Enrolling your child in school

 Once your child has completed pre-primary, they move on to primary school where they attend from years 1–6 and cover eight core subject areas – English, mathematics, science, society and environment, technology and enterprise, languages, the Arts, and health and physical education.

-The Learning in primary school page can provide you with more information.
+The Phases of Schooling page can provide you with more information.

 Your child then goes to secondary school from years 7–12 where a number of schools run approved specialist programs.
 Most children start year 7 in the year they turn 12 and year 12 in the year they turn 17, with many attending the public secondary school closest to their home.